Top Seven Tax Deductions for Seniors and Retirees

 However, you cannot deduct fees you pay to a broker to acquire investment property, such as stocks or bonds.
 You must add the fee to the cost of the property and recoup your expenses when you sell.

 5. Business expenses.
 Many retirees continue to run their own businesses or start new ones.
 For example, some retired employees work part-time as a consultant for their former employers and other clients.
 Having a business (whether full- or part-time) is a great way to get tax deductions.
 You may deduct all the necessary expenses you incur to do business, so long as they are reasonable in amount.
 This includes business travel, the cost of business equipment such as computers, and outside or home offices.
 Find out more in Nolo's section on Business Tax & Deductions.

 6. Charitable contributions.
 Retirement is a time many people think about giving back to their community by making charitable contributions.
 Such contributions are deductible as itemized deductions; however, they are subject to special limitations.
 Cash contributions of up to 50% of your adjusted gross income are deductible each year as an itemized deduction.

 If you donate property other than cash to a qualified organization, you may generally deduct the fair market value of the property.
 If the property has appreciated in value, however, you may have to make some adjustments.
 However, if you donate a car, boat, or airplane, your deduction generally is limited to the gross proceeds from its sale by the charitable organization.
 This rule applies if the claimed value of the donated vehicle is more than $500.

-People age 65 and older (or blind) get an additional standard deduction of $1,250 for married taxpayers and $1,550 for single filers (2015).
+People age 65 and older (or blind) get an additional standard deduction.
 You can claim the higher deduction if only your spouse is older than 65 and you file a joint return.

 To learn more about tax deductions for seniors, see Nolo's Essential Retirement Tax Guide, by John Suttle, CPA and Twila Slesnick, PhD.